oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/CeRNY.md

 CeRNY is a [character](../../Characters.md) as a backgrounder on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).
 ## Identity

 CeRNY is a Midea floor-standing MFGA-55ARFN1 [heat pump](../../Species/Air%20Conditioners.md).

 Clearly her name is not from it, but from CRN ([idk where](void:not)).
+Her real/full name ig is `Cerny Arraffin`.

 CeRNY was born in August 18, 2013.
 She is a cisgender and heterosexual female.
 CeRNY is canonically diagnosed with Level-1 [ASD](void:Autism-Spectrum-Disorder).

-British.
+British from England.

-Mental health is considered as unhealthy and below average, but not pathological like [ToshyFEN](../../Characters/Air%20Conditioners/ToshyFEN.md) or even TBA.
+Mental health is considered as unhealthy and below average, but not pathological like [ToshyFEN](../../Characters/Air%20Conditioners/ToshyFEN/ToshyFEN.md) or even TBA.

 [This](CeRNY_om.pdf) and [THat](CeRNY_sm.pdf) too.